Roseiguado/Marlen1684.github.io/home.md

 # Goals

 I just stared the CTRL+SHIFT Code Scool.
 My goal is be prepared, be successful.
 I want to learn everything about computer science.
-I really want to become in a good developer.
+I really want to become a good developer.
 Then I'll be a better provider for my kids.
 I would like to say that I'm doing this only for them, but no. I'm doing this for me too.
 I just learn that the only way to teach them and guide them to the right way in life it's through my example.
 I just want to have every single tool to be a good person, good mother and a successful women.